Muqsit/ChestShop/README.md

 - /cs reload - Reloads the plugin (use this if you experience issues).
 - /cs help - List all commands with their descriptions.

-Thats it.
+That's it.
 Dont forget to star the repository.